flutter/website/src/docs/development/ui/layout/building-adaptive-apps.md

 this way: you just select an item and start dragging.

-In Flutter, you can implement drag and drop in many different ways.
-Discussing specific implementations is outside the scope of this article, but some of the high level options are:
+In Flutter, you can implement drag and drop in many ways.
+Discussing specific implementations is outside the scope of this article, but some high level options
+are:

 * Use the [`Draggable`][] and [`DragTarget`][] APIs directly for a custom look and feel.